 Get Tipsy Limoncello Tasting

 The samples at the lemon grove were just the beginning of the limoncello samples.
 Limoncello is super trendy in Sorrento and can be found around every corner.
 Mainly because Sorrento is the main production center and provider of limoncello for all the neighboring cities!
-Therefore, limoncello in Sorrento is the gold standard and it would be a waste not to take advantage of this.
+Therefore, limoncello in Sorrento is the gold standard and it would be a waste not to take advantage of this and add tasting limoncello to your things to do in Sorrento list.

 If you don’t want to store hop you can also get a chilled glass of limoncello at a restaurant as an aperitif or pick up a bottle at a store.
 Limoncello is a great souvenir of Sorrento and can be used in many different ways, such as on top of ice cream, as a beverage, in baking, etc.